-September 30, 2024
+December 31, 2024 March 31, 2024

 Assets

-Total Financial Assets 13,205 12,517
+Total Financial Assets 13,073 12,517

-Total Liabilities 4,855 5,064
+Total Liabilities 4,317 5,064

-Net Financial Assets 8,350 7,453
+Net Financial Assets 8,756 7,453

-Total Non-Financial Assets 2,750 2,998
+Total Non-Financial Assets 2,394 2,998

-Accumulated Surplus 11,100 10,451
+Accumulated Surplus 11,150 10,451

-SCC's Net Financial Assets at the end of its first half were \$8.4 million, which was an increase of \$0.9 million from March 31, 2024.
-There was a \$0.7 million increase in Total Financial Assets that was driven by an increase in cash from the collections of receivables and sales.
-Liabilities also decreased by \$0.2 million which was caused by reduction in payables and the recognition of deferred revenue related to annual accreditation fees.
+SCC's Net Financial Assets at the end of the third quarter were \$8.8 million, which was an increase of \$1.3 million from March 31, 2024.
+There was a \$0.5 million increase in Total Financial Assets that was mainly driven by an increase in cash from the collections of receivables and sales.
+Liabilities decreased by \$0.7 million which was caused by reduction in payables, receivables related to royalties payments and the recognition of deferred revenue related to annual accreditation fees.

-At September 30, 2024 SCC's Accumulated Surplus was \$11.1 million which was a \$0.6 million increase from its prior fiscal year-end and was a result of SCC's year-to-date surplus that was consistent with planned activities for the period.
+At December 31, 2024 SCC's Accumulated Surplus was \$11.2 million which was a \$0.7 million increase from its prior fiscal year-end and was a result of SCC's year-to-date surplus that was consistent with planned activities for the period.

 SCC's Corporate Plan reflects the balance between funding and expenditures over the next five years.
-SCC's forecasted accumulated surplus balance at year-end is estimated to be \$15.2 million and is fully committed to fulfill SCC's temporary program deliverables (\$8.2 million), commitments to maintain current operational levels and offset pressures from the inflationary erosion of SCC's base funding and new compliance and security requirements (\$5.5 million), and a modest risk reserve per SCC's Target Reserve Policy (\$1.5 million).
+SCC's forecasted accumulated surplus balance at year-end is estimated to be \$15.7 million and is fully committed to fulfill SCC's temporary program deliverables (\$8.1 million), commitments to maintain current operational levels and offset pressures from the inflationary erosion of SCC's base funding and new compliance and security requirements (\$6.1 million), and a modest risk reserve per SCC's Target Reserve Policy (\$1.5 million).

-Risks and Uncertainties: Q2 Overview Enterprise Risk Management (ERM)
+Risks and Uncertainties: Q3 Overview Enterprise Risk Management (ERM)